New Bolsover, The Model Village of the Bolsover Colliery Company.

 1938 Bolsover Colliery

+The School and Hall.
 The Railway lines the young lad is sat on were to pull tubs of concessionary coal around in the late Autumn and Winter for the miners houses and to remove the night soil from the earth middens on a daily basis.

 New Bolsover Junior School Team.